What is grounding installation periodic inspection

 Legal basis and inspection interval

 The legal basis of grounding periodic inspection is Law No. 6331 on Occupational Health and Safety and the Regulation on Health and Safety Conditions in the Use of Work Equipment, published under this law on 25.04.2013 with number 28628.
 In the field, this text may be referred to as the work equipment periodic inspection regulation, electrical grounding periodic inspection regulation, grounding periodic inspection interval or simply the grounding regulation.
 In addition, the Regulation on Grounding in Electrical Installations, EMO grounding rules and the relevant TS EN standards define grounding resistance limit values, measurement methods, soil resistivity measurement and report format.
-For related context, see Bursa High Voltage (HV) and Medium Voltage (MV) Services.
+For related context, see Bursa Transformer Maintenance, Testing, Oil Analysis and Fault Repair.

 Scope of grounding installation

 Grounding installation covers the main grounding bar, foundation grounding, ring earth electrodes, local earth electrodes, electrical installation grounding bars, panel and machine body grounding, lightning protection grounding and equipotential bonding.
 In factories in Bursa, production facilities in organized industrial zones, logistics warehouses, shopping centers, hospitals, hotels and office buildings, all metal bodies of electrical machinery and equipment must be connected to suitable protective grounding.
 Grounding periodic inspections verify whether this entire system operates continuously, with low impedance and safely.
-For related context, see Bursa High Voltage Operation Responsibility Service.
+For related context, see Bursa Electrical Contracting Services.

 Site survey, visual inspection and measurement process